Packaging Microsoft Edge extensions

 Also included is info on how to test and unpack a packaged extension.
 This info is relevant even if you've gone the ManifoldJS packaging route.

 The package localization step falls between creating your appxmanifest.xml file and running the final command to package your extension.
 This allows you to indicate which languages your extensions supports in your Microsoft Store listing, and what language your extension's name appears in in Windows.

-You can jump to Localizing name and description for the Windows Store in this section of the guide if your extension doesn't support multiple languages.
+You can jump to Localizing name and description for the Microsoft Store in this section of the guide if your extension doesn't support multiple languages.

 The tool route for packaging your extension, ManifoldJS will package up your extension in a snap with minimal effort on your end.
-Provide a few Windows/Windows Store assets after filling out some AppXManifest properties and you're extension will be packaged in no time.
+Provide a few Windows/Microsoft Store assets after filling out some AppXManifest properties and you're extension will be packaged in no time.

 Once your extension is packaged, see the testing section of Creating and testing your Microsoft Edge extension to learn how to sideload or unpack it.